 Students who do not hold an acceptable law degree must take a law conversion course, such as the Graduate Diploma in Law (GDL) or equivalent qualification, which must cover the foundations of legal knowledge subjects.

-Students who do not obtain a UK/Republic of Ireland degree of the required standard must verify the equivalence of their qualifications or experience by obtaining a Certificate of Academic Standing from the BSB.
-This a Bar Standards Board requirement.
+Students who do not hold a UK/Republic of Ireland degree of the required standard must verify the equivalence of their qualifications or experience by obtaining a Certificate of Academic Standing from the BSB.

-If you are offered a place on the ICCA Bar Course, it will be a requirement to upload your Certificate of Academic Standing upon enrolment.
-For further information please visit or contact the BSB.
+If you do not hold a UK/Republic of Ireland degree and you are offered a place on the ICCA Bar Course, it will be a requirement to upload your Certificate of Academic Standing upon enrolment.
+For further information please visit or contact the Bar Standards Board.

-Places on the ICCA Bar Course are limited as we have taken great care to design a course that we firmly believe will enable bright, motivated and diligent students to pass the centrally-set BSB assessments with ease.
+Places on the ICCA Bar Course are capped as we have taken great care to design a course that we firmly believe will enable bright, motivated, dedicated and diligent students to pass the centrally-set BSB assessments and the skills assessments to a high standard.

-We want our students’ experience to be engaging, valuable and focussed; and to maintain an appropriate student to tutor ratio.
+We want our students’ experience to be engaging, valuable and focussed and to maintain an appropriate tutor-to-student ratio.

 The Bar Standards Board (BSB) is the independent regulatory body established by the Bar Council for the regulation of legal services by Barristers and BSB authorised entities in England & Wales.